nrfconnect/sdk-nrf/doc/nrf/protocols/matter/end_product/security.rst

      - Yes
      - ---
      - ---
+   * - nRF54L15 SoC
+     - Thread
+     - PSA
+     - CRACEN + Oberon [2]_
+     - Yes
+     - Trusted Storage backend
+     - SHA-256 hash

 ..
 [1] The CryptoCell backend is used in parallel with the Oberon backend.
        It is only used to implement Random Nuber Generation (RNG), and the AED keys derivation driver (only for Thread networking).
        For all other cryptographic operations, the Oberon backend is used.

+..
+[2] When the CRACEN driver is used in parallel with the Oberon driver, you need to disable specific CRACEN cryptographic operations to use the Oberon ones.
+       This is because the CRACEN driver has priority when both are enabled.
+       See the :ref:`nrf_security_drivers` documentation for more information.

 Securing production devices
 ***************************